acados/acados/webpage-source/index.rst

 Welcome to acados!
 ==================
-Welcome to the arcados webpage.
+Welcome to the acados webpage.
 This site is hosted on github.

 Navigation
 ~~~~~~~~~~